Why my art style is changing

 ‘Rhema Meditation’ emerged from prayer and deep thought, followed by the boundary-free period of making ‘Rollercoaster I and II’.
 Next came ‘Can Red Come Out to Play?’, which was more structured than the earlier pieces.

-After the close of my beloved business, the discipline of creating within the confines of circles, squares and triangles comforted me as I made ‘Can Blue Come Out to Play’.
+After the close of my beloved business, I found the discipline of creating within the confines of circles, squares and triangles of ‘Can Blue Come Out to Play’ comforting.

-Next, I arose to the 22 day challenge of daily paintings of ‘Southland Skies‘, the ‘Dansey’s Pass‘, and ‘Grebe Valley‘ works.
-I relished working almost simi-abstractly using impasto techniques.
+Next, I arose to the 22 day challenge of daily paintings of ‘Southland Skies’, the ‘Dansey’s Pass’, and ‘Grebe Valley’ works where I worked semi-abstractly using impasto techniques.

 Journey to Nelson

-Last year I journeyed to Nelson to attend Majesty, a faith-based workshop-weekend of contemporary artists, I learned about working in abstract from Amanda Watson.
+Then I journeyed to Nelson to attend Majesty, a faith-based workshop-weekend of contemporary artists and learned about working in abstract from Amanda Watson.

-Back in Southland, I finished the two cloudscapes from the viewpoint at More’s Reserve, and created two from the North Otago region.
+Back in Southland, after steering my Ipsum down byways down middle of the South Island with Lorraine, as co-pilot, to Cromwell, I returned to my studio to finish the two cloudscapes from the viewpoint at More’s Reserve, and created two from the North Otago region.
 These works, abstract and landscape, were displayed in the 2021 Dunedin Art Show.
 Abstract paper works sold.

 Of my two Rahab sculptures, one was in the 2021 ILT Art Awards; the other at the Queenstown Recycle to Upcycle show.

-Early this year I had a blast making “In the Pink”.
-It was a celebratory set made after I shifted my art studio out of the lounge and into a former bedroom.
+Early 2022 I had a blast making “In the Pink”.
+It was a set made in celebration of shifting my art studio out of the lounge and into a former bedroom.
+You can read about it by clicking here.

-My conclusion is this: persistently exploring “something different” over a course of four years produced a collective body of small abstract works.
+My conclusion is this: persistently exploring “something different” over a course of several years produced a collective body of small abstract works.

-I chose to respond to extrordinarily uncomfortable experiences by creating something unexpected.
+I chose to respond to extraordinarily uncomfortable experiences by creating something unexpected.
 Surprisingly, this relieved me of anxiety-inducing expectations.
 I embraced the unknown by pursuing the unknown.

 This is why my art style is changing.

 I boldly march into a season of remodelling and repairing my older home.
-Like opportunities sometimes do, this one erupted when my builder became available now rather than next spring.
+As opportunities often do, this one sprang up when my builder became available in the winter rather than the following spring.